Best Cold Weather Running Gear of 2024

 Safety Considerations When Choosing Cold Weather Running Gear

 Cold-weather running can be dangerous without the proper clothing and equipment.
-Hypothermia and frostbite are very real issues that need to be considered when gearing up to head outside in the cold, and there are some basics to running in the cold that all trail runners should be aware of.
+Hypothermia and frostbite are very real issues that you should consider when gearing up to head outside in the cold, and there are some basics to running in the cold that all trail runners should be aware of.

 While frostbite can happen quickly, hypothermia generally has a slower onset and can be much more dangerous.
 Hypothermia occurs when the body temperature drops below 95 degrees Fahrenheit (35 degrees Celsius).
 Symptoms of mild hypothermia include shivering, dizziness, hunger, nausea, rapid breathing, increased heart rate, issues talking, and confusion.
 As it worsens, it can result in increased shivering followed by a lack of shivering, lack of coordination, slurred speech, poor decision-making, drowsiness, weak pulse, and slow, shallow breathing.
 Ultimately, hypothermia can result in loss of consciousness and death.

 Having the best cold-weather running gear to keep you warm and dry in the cold is critical.
 It’s also important to make good decisions when running in the cold.
-If you feel a part of your body going numb, you need to take action immediately, whether adding an extra layer, such as the Patagonia Capilene Air Hoody, to warm your core or just heading home.
-And while shivering is an amazing biological adaptation for staying warm, it’s a sign that your body’s temperature needs to be attended to.
+If you feel a part of your body going numb, you need to take action immediately, whether adding an extra layer, such as the Janji Rover Merino Hoodie, to warm your core or just heading home.
+And while shivering is an amazing biological adaptation for staying warm, it’s a sign that you need to attend to your body’s temperature.
+Running with a warm jacket like the Patagonia Nano-Air Hoody can help prevent a dangerous situation.

 Choosing Waterproof Versus Normal Running Shoes in Cold Weather

 There are two primary schools of thought regarding using waterproof shoes in the winter.
 When you’re running through puddles or mud, they can keep water out and keep your socks and feet dry, which will help keep them warmer.
 Waterproof shoes are also inherently warmer than non-waterproof ones because of the material of the uppers.
-But waterproof shoes are also less breathable than normal shoes, so when your feet sweat or water gets into them from around the ankles, there’s no place for that moisture to go, leading to wet and clammy feet.
+But waterproof shoes are also less breathable than normal shoes, so when your feet sweat or water gets into them from around the ankles, there’s no place for that moisture to go, leading to feet that are damp from sweat

 Feet get cold when the insulating layer around them, namely your socks, gets wet, and it doesn’t matter if they get wet from the rain or sweat.
 One technique winter athletes use to keep their feet warm is to wear a vapor barrier sock underneath their socks.
 Vapor barrier socks trap sweat next to the foot and keep it from getting the insulating sock wet.
 While this might sound counterintuitive, vapor barriers, which can be as simple as a plastic bag on your feet under your socks, are a great way to maximize the effectiveness of waterproof shoes, keeping your insulating sock dry from the inside and the outside.